 Summer House is the ideal series for viewers interested in following rich people as they use summer as an excuse to let their guard down and engage in all sorts of shenanigans, while also enjoying a high-end lifestyle.
 The setting is beautiful and the summer flings can get pretty steamy.

 Do you find female killers intriguing?
 This show will give you the inside scoop on some of their more horrific crimes.

-Snapped is a docu-series that focuses on ordinary women who have committed murder, offering in-depth accounts of women’s lives.
-The show usually includes graphic crime scene photos and interviews with friends or family members.
+Snapped is a docu-series that focuses on ordinary women who have committed murder, offering in-depth accounts of the women’s lives.
+The show usually includes graphic crime scene photos and interviews with friends and family members.

 While clearly sensationalised, there’s no doubt that Snapped knows how to tell a good story.
 The series profiles women who kill for nefarious reasons like jealousy and greed, but also battered women who have killed their abusers.

 The first spin-off of The Real Housewives of Atlanta follows Kim Zolciak, her husband Kroy Biermann and their family.
-The first season was all about the preparations for the couple’s lavish wedding, while from the second season the series focuses more on Kim’s endeavours after The Real Housewives of Atlanta.
+The first season was all about the preparations for the couple’s lavish wedding, while from Season 2 onwards, the series focuses more on Kim’s endeavours post RHOA.

 Don’t Be Tardy is a fun look at family life.
 It will make you giggle, but it also gets emotional at times.
 The couple has six kids, so life can get pretty hectic for the clan.
 Seven seasons are available to stream on hayu.